Aleksi95/BatchMetrics/README.md

 ```
 The results show three scores: bio, batch and ratio, that refer to the cluster separation level of biological effects, batch effects and their ratio (bio/batch) respectively.
 In the fully corrected dataset the separation of batch effects should be lower and the ratio of biological effects and batch effects should be higher.

 Generating ADS datasets with random variation to evaluate metrics.
-This may also take some time, depending on the number of iterations:
+This may also take some time, depending on the number of iterations.
+Set parameter parallel=TRUE for parallel computation (not recommended for windows systems):

 ```{r}
 if(!dir.exists("Results")){